Tinian Joint Chiefs

 |

-Also known as Project A, was a crucial segment of the Manhattan Project aimed at delivering the first nuclear weapons used in the atomic bombings of Hiroshima and Nagasaki during World War II.
+Also known as Project A, it was a crucial segment of the Manhattan Project aimed at delivering the first nuclear weapons used in the atomic bombings of Hiroshima and Nagasaki during World War II.
 Established in March 1945, this project comprised 51 personnel from the United States Army, Navy, and civilian sectors, including one British scientist.

 Establishing Operations on Tinian